Treatment plans for pre-teen and teenage mental health problems and conditions

 Psychotherapy is usually a one-on-one therapy, but it can also happen in groups or with family members.

-As your child progresses with a course of treatment, your child might need to go back to the GP for a review.
-This is especially the case if your child has a mental health care plan with the GP.
-Along with other mental health professionals working with your child, the GP will watch and review your child’s progress to make sure the treatment is working.
+As your child progresses with their mental health therapy, your child might need to go back to the GP for a review.
+This is especially the case if your child has a formal Mental Health Treatment Plan.
+Along with other mental health professionals working with your child, the GP will watch and review your child’s progress to make sure the therapy is working.

 Depending on your child’s progress, the GP or your mental health professional might suggest alternative approaches.
-Or they might suggest that your child keeps going with the current treatment.
+Or they might suggest that your child keeps going with the current treatment plan.

-At the end of treatment it can be good to review your child’s progress and celebrate their achievements.
+At the end of therapy, it can be good to review your child’s progress and celebrate their achievements.